oracle-livelabs/database/23aifree/vector-search/traditional-search.md

 In this lab, you will:

 * Configure a clothing retail schema.
-* Compare the performance of traditional search vs. vector search.
+* Introduce the traditional search dilemma.

 ### **Prerequisites**
 This lab assumes you have: